 Shortest Job First Scheduling is non-preemptive scheduling.
-The criteria of Shortest Job First Scheduling algorithm is that which process having the smallest CPU burst, CPU is assigned to that process next.
-If two process having the same CPU burst time, FCFS is used to break the tie.
+The criteria of the Shortest Job First Scheduling algorithm is which process has the smallest CPU burst, CPU assigns to that process next.
+If two processes have the same CPU burst time, FCFS uses to break the tie.

 |Process||Burst Time (ms)|

-Now we have to calculate the average waiting time, average turn around time, average response time.
+Now we have to calculate the average waiting time, average turnaround time, and average response time.

 Average Response Time = (3+34+18+8+0)/5 = 12.6 ms